sangddn/gqc-monte-carlo/README.md

 4. What is `__post_init__`?
 What is `__str__`?
 (They are called magic methods or dunder methods in Python.)
 5. What is an `f`-string?

-### 3. Performance Problems & Multiprocessing
+### 2. Performance Problems & Multiprocessing

 Python is notoriously slow.
 Try it for yourself!

-Simulate 1_000_000 samples.
+First, simulate 1_000_000 samples.
 How long does it take?
+(You can use cmd `time` to precisely time the program.)
 Extrapolate the result for 1_000_000_000 samples.

 0. Inspect `parallel.py`.
 1. What is `Pool()`?
 What is it doing here?